A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 \subsection{Spatial tree statistics}

-To quantify the spatial trees, we counted the number of branches, leaves, and tree depth, and computed the Strahler order.
-We define \emph{tree depth} as the number of branches in the longest direct path from $A_\text{root}$ to any leaf.
+The number of branches, leaves, tree depth and the Strahler order are used as features of spatial trees.
+The \emph{tree depth} is defined as the number of branches in the longest direct path from $A_\text{root}$ to any leaf.
 The \emph{Strahler order} ($SO$) of a branch is an indicator of its level within the tree \cite{Vanbavel92}.
 Terminal branches all have $SO=1$.
-If two joining daughter vessels have equal $SO$ (i.e., $SO_{d1} = SO_{d2}$), then the $SO$ parent vessel is equal to $SO_p = SO_{d1} + 1$.
-Otherwise, the $SO$ of the parent vessel is $SO_p = \max{\{SO_{d1}, SO_{d2}\}}$ (Figure \ref{fig:Strahlerorder}).
+If two joining daughter vessels have equal $SO$ (i.e., $SO_{d1} = SO_{d2}$), then the $SO$ parent edge is equal to $SO_p = SO_{d1} + 1$.
+Otherwise, the $SO$ of the parent edge is $SO_p = \max{\{SO_{d1}, SO_{d2}\}}$ (Figure \ref{fig:Strahlerorder}).
 The Strahler order of a tree refers to the maximum Strahler order of any branch within that tree.
 For the trees examined here, this will always be the root branch, the MPA, denoted $SO_{MPA}$.